Bathurst, New Brunswick: Legend of the Phantom Ship

 The Bay of Chaleur is known for its phantom ship legend, which dates back more than two centuries.
-The story claims that a sail ship burned in the waters to the north of the city - possibly from the Battle of the Restigouche - and that the ghost of the vessel and its crew is visible on the water in certain weather and light conditions to this day.
-Some believe it is a ghost ship from the Battle of the Restigouche whereas others believe it is merely caused by heat waves, reflections, or hallucinations.
-A drawing of a ghost wielding an anchor and menacing two sailors could be seen on the city's old welcome sign.
+The story claims that a sail ship burned in the waters north of the city - possibly from the Battle of the Restigouche - and that the ghost of the vessel and its crew is visible on the water in certain weather and light conditions to this day.
+Though some believe it is a ghost ship from the Battle of the Restigouche, others believe it is merely caused by heat waves, reflections, or hallucinations.
+A drawing of a ghost wielding an anchor and two menacing sailors could be seen on the city's old welcome sign.

 Climate

 In spite of its coastal position, Bathurst experiences a humid continental climate (Köppen climate classification Dfb) with vast seasonal differences in temperature.
 Summers are warm and humid.
 Winters are often cold, windy and snowy.
 Spring and Fall bring chilly to warm temperatures.
 In fall, late heat waves known as "Indian summer" are a common occurrence.

 During winter, snow generally stays on the ground from December until April.

-The highest temperature ever recorded in Bathurst was 37.6 C on 27 June 2003.
+The highest temperature ever recorded in Bathurst was 37.6 C on 19 June 2024, which is also the warmest June temperature ever recorded in the province of New Brunswick.
 The coldest temperature ever recorded was -37.2 C on 9 January 1887 and 19 January 1925.